Trampoline-CX/action-turbo-changed/README.md

 | `from`              | **(Required)** Start of the commit range to check (can be a commit hash, a branch name or `HEAD^1`). | NA            |
 | `to`                | End of the commit range to check (can be a commit hash or branch).                                   | `HEAD`        |
 | `working-directory` | Path to the root of the monorepo.                                                                    | `./`          |

+_:information_source: If using branch names, be sure to specify them as `origin/<branchName>`, as otherwise you'll be comparing to a local branch, which in most cases won't exist._

 ## How it works?